 Even before that, when I built the Tamiya Skyline R33, I had no styrene rods and instead used another method: Tamiya 2-part putty, mixed together and rolled into a cylinder.
 Then, cut to size and bent in place.
-This procedure was also very challenging since the putty would still be soft and it tends to bend slightly back from your desired angle while drying
+This procedure was also very challenging since the putty would still be soft and it tends to bend slightly back from your desired angle or shape while it was drying.

 Now, the solution I found were in fact electrical wires!
 The first time I tested these wires was when I was building the Tamiya Subaru BRZ featuring a custom turbo conversion.
 Since I needed specific bends and diameters, I was struggling getting the job done with styrene rods!
-This is where this method came to mind and it gave me all the necessary hoses, bent easily in all required angles for that build.
-Let's have a look at how it's done...
+This is where this method came to mind and it gave me all the necessary hoses, bent easily in the required angles for the BRZ.
+Let's have a look at how it's done

 Let's begin with a preview of all the piping for the BRZ custom turbo and intercooler set-up before going for primer.
 All were made from 3 different thickness of electrical wires

 The main positive thing about wires is that they're easily bought from a local hardware store, quite cheap and they are perfectly round too!
 I got several of them, in different thickness and length to be handy once any need arises in the future!